kdknive/deall-coding-test/README.md

 ```

 </td>
-<td> Update user data <br> Admin's JWT Token can update any user data <br> User's JWT Token can only update their own data <br> Can't update if the username and email is the same as other users </td>
+<td> Update user data <br> Admin's JWT Token can update any user data <br> User's JWT Token can only update their own data <br> Can't update if the username and email is the same as other users <br> Updating the role is only applicable for Admins, the API won't read the "role" key if the JWT Token belongs to a user </td>
 </tr>
 <tr>
 <td> DELETE </td>